Krakor92/some-custom-dataviews/jukebox/README.md

 Instead of passing an object to `filter` or `sort` properties, you can actually pass a javascript function and do the whole filtering/sorting yourself.

 - The function passed to `filter` takes a `qs` property as its single parameter.
-This variable is an instance of the query service defined in the `Krakor.js` file.
+This variable is an instance of the `Query`  class defined in the `Krakor.js` file.
 You'll need to call `qs.from` or specify some pages to filter on with `qs.pages()` first to use the query service correctly.
 You can take a look inside `Krakor.js` to see every methods that are already implemented and call them accordingly to your needs

 - The function passed to `sort` takes a file `a` and a file `b`.
 You must return an integer at the end of your function just like with a regular sort function in js to determine the ordering